 Where to Stay at Harrison

 The best place to stay is the Harrison Hot Springs Resort & Spa, where the main hot pools are located.
-There are public hot springs as well, which are okay, but not so special.
+There are public hot springs as well, which are okay, but not as exotic.

 If you’re going for the hot spring experience, the resort is where you’ll want to stay.
-It’s not cheap, however, but it’s the place to get pampered.
-If you’re not staying at the resort or not paying for a spa treatment, then you’ll have to suffice with just the public pool (and it’s not expensive).
+It’s not inexpensive, however, but it’s the place to get pampered.
+If you’re not staying at the resort or not paying for a spa treatment, then you’ll have to just enjoy the public pool (and it’s not expensive).

 There are many other great places to stay at Harrison, including the Harrison Beach Hotel.
 It doesn’t offer its own hot springs, but it’s very nice, less expensive and right across from the water.
 It also has an indoor pool.

 What to Do at Harrison

 Even if you don’t plan to visit the actual hot springs, there is still lots to do at Harrison.
 In the summer Harrison Lake is popular for swimming, boating, beach volleyball and hanging out in the water and on the sand.

 In addition to the large lake, on the beach surrounded by sand is a fair-sized natural pool of water that’s great for young children to play in (provided there aren’t too many geese also swimming in it).
 Nearby there is also a great children’s playground.